opencv/opencv/modules/objdetect/doc/cascade_classification.rst

     :param minSize: Minimum possible object size.
 Objects smaller than that are ignored.

-.. index:: CascadeClassifier::setImage

 CascadeClassifier::setImage
 -------------------------------
+Sets an image for detection.

 .. ocv:function:: bool CascadeClassifier::setImage( Ptr<FeatureEvaluator>& feval, const Mat& image )

-    Sets an image for detection, which is called by ``detectMultiScale`` at each image level.
+.. ocv:cfunction:: void cvSetImagesForHaarClassifierCascade( CvHaarClassifierCascade* cascade, const CvArr* sum, const CvArr* sqsum, const CvArr* tiltedSum, double scale )

+    :param cascade: Haar classifier cascade (OpenCV 1.x API only).
+See :ocv:func:`CascadeClassifier::detectMultiScale` for more information.

-    :param feval: Pointer to the feature evaluator that is used for computing features.
+    :param feval: Pointer to the feature evaluator used for computing features.

     :param image: Matrix of the type   ``CV_8UC1``  containing an image where the features are computed.

-.. index:: CascadeClassifier::runAt
+The function is automatically called by :ocv:func:`CascadeClassifier::detectMultiScale` at every image scale.
+But if you want to test various locations manually using :ocv:func:`CascadeClassifier::runAt`, you need to call the function before, so that the integral images are computed.

+.. note:: in the old API you need to supply integral images (that can be obtained using :ocv:cfunc:`Integral`) instead of the original image.

 CascadeClassifier::runAt
 ----------------------------
+Runs the detector at the specified point.

 .. ocv:function:: int CascadeClassifier::runAt( Ptr<FeatureEvaluator>& feval, Point pt )

-    Runs the detector at the specified point.
-Use ``setImage`` to set the image that the detector is working with.
+.. ocv:cfunction:: int cvRunHaarClassifierCascade( CvHaarClassifierCascade* cascade, CvPoint pt, int startStage=0 )

+    :param cascade: Haar classifier cascade (OpenCV 1.x API only).
+See :ocv:func:`CascadeClassifier::detectMultiScale` for more information.

-    :param feval: Feature evaluator that is used for computing features.
+    :param feval: Feature evaluator used for computing features.

     :param pt: Upper left point of the window where the features are computed.
 Size of the window is equal to the size of training images.

 The function returns 1 if the cascade classifier detects an object in the given location.
 Otherwise, it returns negated index of the stage at which the candidate has been rejected.

-.. index:: groupRectangles
+Use :ocv:func:`CascadeClassifier::setImage` to set the image for the detector to work with.

 groupRectangles
 -------------------
+Groups the object candidate rectangles.

 .. ocv:function:: void groupRectangles(vector<Rect>& rectList, int groupThreshold, double eps=0.2)

-    Groups the object candidate rectangles.
+.. ocv:pyfunction:: cv2.groupRectangles(rectList, groupThreshold[, eps]) -> None
+.. ocv:pyfunction:: cv2.groupRectangles(rectList, groupThreshold[, eps]) -> weights
+.. ocv:pyfunction:: cv2.groupRectangles(rectList, groupThreshold, eps, weights, levelWeights) -> None

     :param rectList: Input/output vector of rectangles.
-Output vector includes retained and grouped rectangles.??
+Output vector includes retained and grouped rectangles.

     :param groupThreshold: Minimum possible number of rectangles minus 1.
-The threshold is used in a group of rectangles to retain it.??
+The threshold is used in a group of rectangles to retain it.

     :param eps: Relative difference between sides of the rectangles to merge them into a group.

-The function is a wrapper for the generic function :ref:`partition` .
-It clusters all the input rectangles using the rectangle equivalence criteria that combines rectangles with similar sizes and similar locations (the similarity is defined by ``eps`` ).
+The function is a wrapper for the generic function :ocv:func:`partition` .
+It clusters all the input rectangles using the rectangle equivalence criteria that combines rectangles with similar sizes and similar locations.
+The similarity is defined by ``eps``.
 When ``eps=0`` , no clustering is done at all.
 If
 :math:`\texttt{eps}\rightarrow +\inf` , all the rectangles are put in one cluster.
 Then, the small clusters containing less than or equal to ``groupThreshold`` rectangles are rejected.
 In each other cluster, the average rectangle is computed and put into the output rectangle list.